kore75/BlazorServerAppSQL/Readme.md

 # Blazor Server App

-The idia was the create a Web Application using established Tool to create a basic table editing functionlity.
+The idea was the create a Web Application using established Tool to create a basic table editing functionlity.

 The clean code pattern approach, would be over engineering for simple crude operation, without the need of business logic.